 Borderline personality disorder can leave you feeling such an intense fear of abandonment, you start sabotaging healthy relationships.
-Without proper treatment from Chelsey Lahr, PMHNP-BC, at Intrepid Mental Wellness, this condition can cause significant functional impairment and can lower your quality of life.
-Our psychiatric nurse practitioners at Intrepid Menatl Wellness treat men and women who have borderline personality disorder at her Englewood, Colorado, practice, although she also offers telemedicine sessions.
+Without proper treatment this condition can cause significant functional impairment and can lower your quality of life.
+Our psychiatric nurse practitioners at Intrepid Menatl Wellness treat men and women who have borderline personality disorder at our Denver, Colorado practice as well as via telemedicine sessions.
 You can book your initial evaluation by submitting a "contact us" inquiry or by calling the clinic.

 Borderline personality disorder is a serious mental health condition that leads to severe instability.
 Men and women who have borderline personality disorder often have a fear of abandonment and experience difficulty tolerating being by themselves.
 Usually, borderline personality disorder stems from:

 - A family history of borderline personality disorder

 - Brain abnormalities involving neurotransmitters

 While the exact cause of borderline personality disorder isn’t always known, no matter what, the condition is certainly manageable with proper treatment.